School of Mathematics Newsletter - Volume 20 - 2014

 The 16th Rivière-Fabes Symposium on Analysis and PDE was held April 19-21, 2013, at the School of Mathematics, University of Minnesota.
 The two-hour speakers were Mihalis Dafermos (Princeton University) and Assaf Naor (Courant Institute) and one-hour talks were given by Marianna Csörnyei (University of Chicago), Andrea Nahmod (University of Massachusetts), Fedor Nazarov (Kent State University) and Peter Topalov (Northeastern University).
 The Symposium was sponsored by the NSF, the Rivière- Fabes Fund at the University of Minnesota, and the IMA through their Participating Institution Conference Program.

 Workshop and Conference on the Topology and Invariants of Smooth 4-Manifolds

 The workshop and conference took place from July 31 to August 10, 2013 at UMN School of Mathematics.
 The workshop and conference brought together leading researchers from around the world working in the fields of low dimensional topology and symplectic geometry.
 The workshop occupied the first 5 days and consisted of 7 of mini-courses intended primarily for graduate students.
 This was followed by a research conference during the second week at which over 20 people spoke.

 The workshop and conference were well attended, with over 120 registered participants.
 A majority of them were graduate students and young researchers.
 The participants were partially supported for their expenses, thanks to the funds made available by the National Science Foundation.
 Women and minorities were especially encouraged to apply.
-For more detailed information see the website:

 Meeting Held in Tribute to James Serrin